home-assistant/home-assistant.io/source/_integrations/environment_canada.markdown

   `sudo apt-get install libatlas-base-dev libopenjp2-7`
 </p>

-- If no name is given, the camera entity will be named `camera.<station_name>_radar`.
+- If no name is given, the camera entity will be named `camera.environment_canada_radar`.
-- The platform automatically determines which radar station to use based on the system's latitude/longitude settings.
-For greater precision, it is also possible to specify either:
-    - A specific station ID from [this table](https://en.wikipedia.org/wiki/Canadian_weather_radar_network#List_of_radars).
-The code must be in the form `XXX` or `CXXXX`, i.e., remove the leading `C` only if the result forms a three-letter code, otherwise, include it.
-Valid values include `XFT` for Ottawa or `CASBV` for Montreal.
-    - A specific latitude/longitude

 {% configuration %}
 latitude:
-  description: Part of a set of coordinates to use when finding the closest radar station.
+  description: Part of a set of coordinates on which the map will be centred.
   required: inclusive
   type: float
 longitude:
-  description: Part of a set of coordinates to use when finding the closest radar station.
+  description: Part of a set of coordinates on which the map will be centred.
   required: inclusive
   type: float
-station:
-  description: The station code of a specific radar station to use.
-If provided, this station will be used and any latitude/longitude coordinates provided will be ignored.
-Must be in the form `XXX` or `CXXXX`.
-  required: false
-  type: string
 name:
   description: Name to be used for the entity ID, e.g.,  `camera.<name>`.
   required: false